Zinus Memory Foam 12” Green Tea Mattress

-As a result, they’re usually far more breathable than normal spring mattresses, and don’t harbor bacteria, sweat, and dust mites.
-Memory foam initially give off the impression that they’ll learn how you sleep, but that’s simply untrue.
-Memory foam doesn’t wear-in like standard mattresses do over time,; they always puff back up to their original position.
+As a result, they’re usually far more breathable than normal spring mattresses and don’t harbor bacteria, sweat, and dust mites.
+Memory foam initially gives off the impression that they’ll learn how you sleep, but that’s simply untrue.
+Memory foam doesn’t wear-in as standard mattresses do over time; they always puff back up to their original position.

 Q: What Are the Major Differences Between Standard and Memory Foam Mattresses?

 A: For one, standard mattresses have coils loaded into them, and still need to sit on top of a box spring in order to provide any sense of posture control and pressure point cradling through the night.
 Even with all that, they usually fail at contouring to your sleeping position.
 Coils sit under and around a bunch of padding, which is masked as being comfortable.
 It’s relying on the support of the box springs to soak up the additional pressure of the weight of, and quantity of sleepers.
 Problem is, you’re not gently pressing down on thousands of tiny coils, like those old-school toys where you could stick your hand in, and watch all the pins keep its shape.